WELCOME TO Z’S NUTTY RIDGE NURSERY - Your Native Nut Tree Store

 Hazelnut trees are native to our region.
 The hazelnut hybrids are crosses of hardy native disease resistant hazels with the large tasty European hazelnuts.
 European hazelnuts aren’t disease resistant or very hardy.
 The goal that we and other have been striving for is a native type hazel tree with European sized nuts.
 This is why we say…

-“Hazelnuts are a new crop 96 years in the making.”
+“Hazelnuts are a new crop over 100 years in the making.”

 As you can see improving trees is a lifetime of effort.
 Annual grain and vegetable crops get two or three generations per year where nut trees take 4 to 7 years per generation and need testing for over ten years to validate the desired traits.